Loving County, Texas: History

 In December 1896, Hunter traveled to Pecos, Texas, but went missing with his horses either dying from starvation or being unaccounted for.
 His sister, Jennie M. Mettler, attempted to receive the $15,000 in life insurance that Hunter took out in November, but the insurance company refused to pay, as Hunter's body was not discovered.
 She filed a lawsuit and won in the first case and in the appeal made by the company to the Supreme Court of the United States.
 Hunter was found living in Birmingham, Alabama, under the name of Al Hunt in 1902.
 He had abandoned one of his horses, while riding the other one, to take a train from Barstow, Texas.
 He was sentenced to serve five years in prison, but his conviction was overturned on appeal.

 The county has no cemetery, and the only grave in the area is for Shady Davis, a 21-year-old cowboy who was killed by his horse and buried 12 miles from Mentone in the 1920s.
 The population in the area increased following the discovery of oil, and led to the creation of the town of Ramsey.
 Loving County was reorganized in 1931, becoming the only county in Texas to be organized twice, and Ramsey was later renamed as Mentone.

 On November 17, 2020, during the COVID-19 pandemic, Loving County was the last county in the contiguous United States to confirm at least one case of COVID-19, with three cases confirmed in the area.
-Earlier in August, a nonresident male at a man camp was confirmed to have contracted the disease.
-Additionally, at least two residents who had contracted the disease elsewhere returned to Loving County and quarantined, but those cases were not counted in the county's totals.
+Earlier in August, a nonresident male at a man camp was confirmed to have contracted it.
+Additionally, at least two residents who had contracted it elsewhere returned to Loving County and quarantined, but those cases were not counted in the county's totals.
+In 2023, Malcolm Tanner announced his intent to create a new settlement for black people in Loving County with affordable housing, job opportunities, and to gain political influence.

 Geography

 The county is three-fifths the size of Rhode Island.
-According to the U.S. Census Bureau, the county has a total area of 677 sqmi, of which 7.8 sqmi (1.1%) are covered by water.
+According to the United States Census Bureau, the county has a total area of 677 sqmi, of which 7.8 sqmi (1.1%) are covered by water.